blackbit42/MAUreene_8226/README.md

+> [!WARNING]
+> The current revision of the board is not functional.
+Build only if you want to work on fixing it.

 # Token Ring MAU 'MAUreen'

 MAUreene 8226 is a Token Ring (IEEE 802.5) Media Access Unit (MAU) that is inspired by the IBM 8226.
 For the most part, it is a reproduction of the IBM 8226, reduced to 2 'lobes', which is Token Ring lingo for what is known as a port in the context of other network technologies.